mikechen66/ResNet/README.md

 elimiate the gradient descent vanlshing.
 All layers that are expanded and the residual parts of the network explore more effective feature space of the source image.

 ResNet predicts a much worse rate(16%).
-In contrast, Inception v3 are quite higher(85%).
+In contrast, Inception v3 is quite higher(85%).
 It is caused by the residual.
 While momentum is defaulted as 0.99, moving_mean and moving_variance are initialized to 0 and 1 respecfully in the BatchNorm.
 So it is necessary to update the moving average from 100 to 1000 epochs before converging to the "real" mean and variance.
 That's why the prediction was wrong in